-As we close out 2019, here’s a snapshot of what the great team at WPI has been working on the last three semesters.
+As we close out 2020, here’s a snapshot of what the great team at WPI has been working on this year.

 We offered 24 core Women, Policy and Political Leadership certificate courses, enrolling over 450 undergraduate and graduate students.
 Our dedicated faculty include top academics and practitioners: